Free Firdaria Calculator

 If your time is close to noon or midnight, the result is usually safe because sect is far from the flip point.
 If your time is within roughly ten minutes of sunrise or sunset the sect can flip, which changes the entire sequence.
 In that case run a birth-time rectification before trusting the firdaria output.

-Firdaria tells you which planet sets the tone of this era.
+Firdaria tells you which planet describes the tone of this era.
 In the Constellation Atlas, that planet becomes something to work with: study the archetype it carries, carry one prompt into the day, and notice what responds when you engage it directly.